trisct/PIFu/moddocs/apps_render_data.md

 ###### thinking of adding an arg to make this optional
 ```

-### 2. Object orientation, coordinate normalization and rotations during rendering
+### 2. Object orientation, coordinate normalization and rotations during rendering (2020/12/05)

 Object orientation in rendering is set by `up_axis`, which defines what axis is used to point 'up' during rendering.
 RenderPeople dataset usually have the y-axis pointint up.
 But bike models usually have the z-axis pointing up.
-So I changed up_axis manually to z-axis-up always.
+I added an argument `-u` or `--up_axis` to speficy the up axis (default: 2).

 Coodinate normalization is set is the renderer as a normalization matrix, by calling `rndr.set_norm_mat` and `rndr_uv.set_norm_mat`.
 The scaling it was originally set along the y-axis, i.e. the longest axis of a person.
 But for bike models, the longest axis is not facing up!
 So I added a `longest_axis` instead of using `up_axis`.
 The scaling target is 180, because the near-far range is by default -100~100, so 180 takes up 90% of the range.